-- Mt Buller and Mt Stirling – 250 kilometres, 3 hours drive
+- Mt Buller and Mt Stirling – 240 kilometres, 3 hours and 15 minutes

-- Hotham and Falls Creek lie further to the north-east, 357 kilometres, approximately four and a half hours drive
+- Hotham and Falls Creek lie further to the north-east, 375 kilometres, approximately 4 and a half hours drive

 Mountain roads are usually cleared of snow, but you will occasionally need to fit chains to your tyres for better grip.
 It is compulsory to carry chains at all times in the mountains and fit them when directed.
 Hotham, Mt Buller and Falls Creek have chain-fitting bays and some resorts have staff available to assist guests to fit their chains.
 Chains can be hired at ski shops in Melbourne or at the towns at the base of each ski area.

 Travel in daylight hours whenever possible.
-It is difficult to judge distances in the snow at night, even when you’re an experienced alpine driver.
-To avoid engine damage from low temperatures make sure there is anti-freeze in your radiator.
+It is difficult to judge distances in the snow at night, even if you’re an experienced alpine driver.
+To avoid engine damage from low temperatures, make sure there is anti-freeze in your radiator.

-Buses are also a great way to get to a Victorian alpine resort, taking the hassle out of having to organise chains, directions and car parking.
+Buses are a great way to get to Victorian alpines resort without the hassle of having to organise chains, directions and car parking.

-Mt Buller transport options are available from Melbourne, Mansfield and Mirrimbah.
-For more information see:or .
-To charter a coach, see
+Mt Buller transport options are available from Melbourne, Mansfield, Merrijig and Mirrimbah.
+For more information see mmbl.com.au and mtbuller.com.au.